sanfinity-Iot/openremote/Developer-Guide:-Creating-a-custom-project.md

 Custom projects should have a dependency on the main OpenRemote repository (using a submodule as described below) and the following folder(s) should be used:

 * `openremote` - Submodule of main OpenRemote repository
-* `console` - Project consoles (Android, iOS) extending the folders of the main OpenRemote repository
-* `deployment` - Project configuration, consoles app resources, map data, and the extensions directory for custom JAR files.
+* `deployment` - Project configuration, console apps JS/HTML resources, map data, and the extensions directory for your projects JAR files.
 Copy the deployment folder of the main OpenRemote repository and customize.
-* `myextension1` - Project code extending OpenRemote, includes Java/Groovy source and should produce a JAR for the deployment extensions directory.
-Extensions will be loaded automatically on startup, you can have as many extension directories as required (e.g. custom Protocol, Setup code in separate modules).
+* `myextension1` - Project code extending OpenRemote, includes Java/Groovy source and should produce a tested JAR for the `deployment/extensions/` directory.
+Extensions will be loaded automatically on startup, you can create as many JARs as required (e.g. your Protocol, Setup code in separate modules).
+* `console` - Project consoles (Android, iOS) extending the folders of the main OpenRemote repository (TODO: We should support extensions for console shells and not need this in custom projects)

-## Working with the git repositories
+## Working with the Git repositories

 First you must create a new Git repository for your project, then add the main [OpenRemote repository](https://github.com/openremote/openremote.git) as a [submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
 Your project is the root project, and the main OpenRemote repository and its projects become sub-projects of your project, on which you can depend in your build and code.